 There is no doubt that yogurt is an extremely nutritious food that is beneficial for your digestion (2), heart health (3), and immune system (4).
 For this reason, you should not spare some extra yogurt that can be discarded in case you store it improperly.

-Instead, just enjoy it alone or you can combine yogurt with some sweet cakes, especially coffee or chocolate cake mixes that can match the yogurt flavor.
+Instead, just enjoy it alone or you can combine yogurt with some cakes for a nice breakfast in summer, especially coffee or chocolate cake.
 In addition, you can put it in a blender to make a nutritious cold drink with some ice, bananas, strawberries, or other fruits you love.

 You can also choose yogurt as an alternative to mayonnaise in your favorite salads or just enjoy the yogurt with some strawberry topping.
 Moreover, yogurt can be a healthy dessert after meals.